vaishavs/Functional-Programming-C-/03_Std_HOFs/05_type_deduction.md

 ### Common pitfalls and solutions

-#### A pair of parentheses around a returned name changes the deduced type.
+#### A pair of parentheses around a returned name changes the deduced type

 This is the single most dangerous character sequence in the topic.

 ```cpp